google/WebFundamentals/src/content/en/updates/2015/06/Media-Source-Extensions-for-Audio.md

   <img src="/web/updates/images/2015-06-12-media-source-extensions-for-audio/mp3_gap.png" alt="Beginning of sintel_1.mp3">
 </p>

-The sections of silence at the beginning and end of each file are what causes the _glitches_ between segments in the previous demo.
+The sections of silence at the beginning and end of each file are what cause the _glitches_ between segments in the previous demo.
 To achieve gapless playback, we need to remove these sections of silence.
-Luckily, this is easily done with `MediaSource`!
+Luckily, this is easily done with `MediaSource`.
 Below, we'll modify our `onAudioLoaded()` method to use an [append window](https://w3c.github.io/media-source#definitions) and a [timestamp offset](https://w3c.github.io/media-source#definitions) to remove this silence.

 ## Example Code